IanGe2000/LightHouse/README.md

 ![image](https://img.shields.io/badge/member-HCR-blue.svg)

 ## Initiation
-This project is based on the Arduino platform.
-(Go to see their website here: https://www.arduino.cc/) The target is to create a car powered by motors that can do tracking using the Infra-red "LightHouse".
+This project is now based on Raspberry.
+We want to make an object tracking car system that tracks the displacement of the user by constantly moving itself to maintain constant distance from the object.
+Along with this function, we could also add in functions such as obstacles-avoiding and IR-locating.

 ## Latest Update
+Diving into the readings.
+Building up some basic concepts, fundamental details and implementations about this thing we're gona make.

+##History Update
-Researching phase.
+[2020-03-27]Researching phase.
 Grabing anything that may be useful.